drashevsky/COVID-19-Rollout-Project/readme.md

 `sample_visualizations` - A folder containing some sample results of running this data analysis project

 ## Datasets
-This project performed the analysis using a variety of datasets:

 |Alias                    |URL                                                                                                                                                                    |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |world_covid_data         |https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv                                                                                      |